-G-PE 310 Dynamics of Human Development (1) Helps prospective coaches and teachers understand the growth and development of 5th through 12th graders in school-sponsored athletics.
-Students will study physical, social, emotional, and intellectual development in relation to learning, behavior, and performance.
-Material will be presented from a Biblical perspective and promote the ethical standards for coaching outlined by the State of Iowa Board of Examiners.
+G-PE 310 Dynamics of Human Development (1) This course will help prospective coaches and teachers to gain an understanding of the basic concepts of the growth and development of students in the 5th through 12th grades who would participate in school -sponsored athletics.
+Course participants will learn of how and when physical, social, emotional, intellectual, and spiritual development occurs and how this development affects learning, behavior, and performance.
+The course material will be presented from a Biblical perspective and will model a proactive approach and promote the ethical standards for coaching outlined by the State of Iowa Board of Educational Examiners.
+This course is required toward the completion of the Coaching Endorsement or Coaching Authorization program in the State of Iowa.